Video-Lab/pyifx/README.md

 # pyifx
-An image editing &amp; handling library in Python.
+An image processing, editing &amp; handling library in Python.

 ## A Notice
 Most features of this project (eg. docs, contribution guides) will be added once the project reaches the beta stage.